johnridesabike/acutis/docs/development.md

 ### Types

-All of the types are defined in `Acutis_Types.res` along with some of their utility functions.
+Most of the types are defined in `Acutis_Types.res` along with some of their utility functions.
 This includes tokens, AST, pattern AST, and the types of some of the public API functions.